CALCRIM No. 2125. Driving Under the Influence or With 0.08 or 0.04 Percent Blood Alcohol: Prior Convictions (Veh. Code, §§ 23550, 23550.5 & 23566)

 the influence/ [or] [causing injury while] driving with a blood alcohol

-more]], you must then determine whether the People have proved the
+percent or more]], you must then determine whether the People have

-additional allegation that the defendant has been convicted of (another/
+proved the additional allegation that the defendant has been convicted of

-determined that the defendant is the person named in exhibits
+already been determined that the defendant is the person named in

-<insert numbers or descriptions of exhibits>.
-You must decide whether the
+exhibits <insert numbers or descriptions of exhibits>.
+You must

-evidence proves that the defendant was convicted of the alleged
+decide whether the evidence proves that the defendant was convicted of

 The People allege that the defendant has been convicted of: